nao1215/sqly/README.md

 - [ ] import swagger
 - [ ] The file type is determined by the file extension.
 This specification is to reduce the number of options.
 - [x] change input position (left arrow, right arrow, delete char)
-- [ ] sqly Fix problem where multiple lines of input in the shell would cause display corruption.
+- [x] sqly Fix problem where multiple lines of input in the shell would cause display corruption.
 To be fixed using escape sequences.
-- [ ] input completion (Tab, right arrow)
+- [x] input completion (Tab)
-- [ ] emacs key-bindings (Ctrl-a, Ctrl-e, Ctrl-w)
+- [x] emacs key-bindings (Ctrl-a, Ctrl-e, Ctrl-w)
 - [ ] history search (Ctrl-r)
 - [ ] Convert CSV character encoding to UTF-8 if necessary

+# Limitions (Not support)
+- DDL such as CREATE
+- DML such as GRANT
+- TCL such as Transactions

 # Contributing
 First off, thanks for taking the time to contribute! ❤️ Contributions are not only related to development.
 For example, GitHub Star motivates me to develop!